Temperatures around the UK have fallen as low as -10C, with the threat of more freezing weather to come, according to the Met Office.

-As well as tricky conditions on the roads and flat batteries, motorists are facing the usual issues of frozen windscreens inside and out and, more unusually, problems with doors frozen shut.
+Before you even get going, it’s likely you’ll face the usual issues of frozen windscreens (inside or out) and, more unusually, problems with doors frozen shut.
 Not only is this a major inconvenience but handling it the wrong way can cause longer-lasting problems if you damage something trying to free it.

 Try another door